ACOM Willed Body Program

 Virtual First Patient Memorial Service

-Join us for this special memorial service as students from our Class of 2026 honor the anatomical donors to the Alabama College of Osteopathic Medicine and reflect upon their priceless gift to medical education.
+This special memorial service was hosted recently, where students from our Class of 2027 honored the anatomical donors to the Alabama College of Osteopathic Medicine and reflected upon their priceless gift to medical education.

 Due to the coronavirus pandemic, the Willed Body Program is currently unable to accept body donations from deceased individuals who have tested positive for the virus or who are suspected to be positive for the virus at the time of death.
 Loved ones of the deceased will need to be prepared to make alternate end of life arrangements under these circumstances.